Most writers keep a journal of some kind to jot down ideas, scenes, thoughts, and questions.

 Looking for more ideas for your journal writing?
 Here are a few more sources of inspiration that you can use as journal prompts:

-- Look for events or happenings in the news and ask yourself “what if that were me?”
+- Look for events or happenings in the news and ask, “What if that were me?”

-- Build a character sketch of yourself and write a piece about yourself in third person.
+- Build a character sketch of yourself and write a story about yourself in third person.